xavialex/object-detection-inference/README.md

 You can also clone the environment through the environment manager of Anaconda Navigator.

-Finally, an already trained model must be available in the *trained_model* folder for inference.
+Finally, an already trained model must be available in the *trained_model/* folder for inference.
 For a quick start, have a look at the models available in the [TF Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).

 ## Use